This game has a prototype article

 File dates: June 16th, 1997

-Bomberman's classic sprite, cleaned up and ready for use in this game.
+Bomberman's classic sprite from the first two TurboGrafx-16 games (and Bomberman II), cleaned up and ready for use in this game.
 Unfortunately, it seems the developers ran out of time to properly implement him.
 Some essential animations, like throwing and punching, haven't been drawn yet.
 A text from the 2nd alpha demo of the game says "Play in Classic Battle Mode to recapture the original Bomberman experience. " which confirms that there was going to be a mode implemented which would have used these sprites and that it was scrapped far in development due to the leftover sprites in the final game.

 This icon set, also incomplete, is in the same file.